 Coordinating with each other through the Next Door App, they come and look after Meseret in one-hour shifts whenever the restaurant is open.

 The events of the past month have shaken the entire community to their core.
-Instead of hiding or moving, however, they’ve proven to be true neighbors.
+Instead of hiding or moving, however, many have proven to be true neighbors.

 During the three hours we stayed, four community members spent time with her.
 Meseret wanted to give them food, but they insisted on paying.
 Between noon and 3pm, Yachis and I were the only other diners.